GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 allow independent fields to imply an orchestration policy that Timer PWM does not own.

-### `TIM_ConfigPWMChannels()` contract
+### `TIM_ConfigPWM()` contract

-`TIM_ConfigPWMChannels()` configures one or more Timer channels for PWM but never enables a channel or starts the counter.
-The same `channelMode` and `channelPolarity` are applied to every selected channel as one atomic transaction.
+`TIM_ConfigPWM()` configures one or more Timer channels for PWM but never enables a channel or starts the counter.
+The same `channelMode`, `channelPolarity`, `outputComparePreload`, and `outputCompareFast` values are applied to every selected channel as one atomic transaction.

 Required preconditions:

 - `TIMx` is `TIM2`, `TIM3`, or `TIM4`.
 - The application successfully completed `TIM_Config()` and has not invalidated the admitted Timer lifecycle.
-- `TIMx_CR1.CEN` is clear.
+- The application has not enabled `TIMx_CR1.CEN`; PWM configuration trusts this ordering and does not read CR1.
 - Every selected `CCxE` bit is clear.
-- The Timer is edge-aligned and up-counting.
-- One-pulse mode is disabled.
-- ARR preload and update-event operation satisfy the admitted PWM contract.
-- `CNT` is zero.
-- ARR is in `1..65534`.
+- The application preserved the PWM-suitable Timer base supplied to `TIM_Config()`; Timer PWM does not defensively revalidate it.
 - `channelMask` contains one or more OR-combined values from `TIMx_CHANNEL_1` through `TIMx_CHANNEL_4`.
 - `channelMode` is PWM mode 1 or PWM mode 2.
 - `channelPolarity` is active-high or active-low.
+- `outputComparePreload` is preload disabled or enabled.
+- `outputCompareFast` is fast mode disabled or enabled.
+- The application calls `TIM_SetPWMDuty()` for every selected channel before enabling that channel output.

 The transaction:

-1. Validates every argument and all required Timer state.
+1. Validates every public argument before Timer MMIO.
-2. Reads each touched CCMR plus CCER, CR1, ARR, and CNT once.
-It does not read CCR; the operation replaces every selected channel's compare state, and an input-mode CCR read could consume capture notification state.
+2. Reads each touched CCMR plus CCER once and does not access CR1, ARR, CNT, or any CCR.
 3. Validates every selected `CCxE` before staging any channel mutation.
-4. Stages every selected `CCxS` as output, the shared requested PWM mode, CCR preload enabled, output-compare fast disabled, and output-compare clear disabled.
+4. Stages every selected `CCxS` as output, the shared requested PWM mode, caller-selected CCR preload and output-compare fast states, and output-compare clear disabled.
 5. Stages the shared requested polarity while keeping every selected `CCxE` disabled.
-6. Derives one mode-correct exact 0% CCR value from the programmed period.
-7. Stages every prospective register image before the first hardware write.
+6. Stages every prospective register image before the first hardware write.
-8. Writes each touched shared CCMR once with selected CCR preloads temporarily disabled.
-9. Writes each selected CCR directly into its active compare state.
-10. Writes each touched final shared CCMR once with selected CCR preloads enabled.
+7. Writes CCER at most once, then writes each touched final shared CCMR at most once.
-11. Returns with every selected channel disabled and Timer counter stopped.
+8. Returns with every selected channel disabled and its CCR state unchanged.

 An error before the first write leaves Timer state unchanged.
 After the first write, no further fallible validation or Codec operation is permitted.

-When converting an input-capture lane, the Driver writes CCR only after CCMR establishes output interpretation.
-This preserves unread input-capture notification state during validation and avoids a mode-dependent consuming read.
-The direct-load window is safe because CEN and every selected CCxE are clear; the final images restore mandatory PWM preload before return.
+When converting an input-capture lane, the Driver never reads or writes CCR, so capture notification state and the existing compare/capture scalar remain untouched.
 Unselected lanes in a touched CCMR are preserved from the single register snapshot.
+The separate duty setter owns the first active compare load before the application enables the output.

-### `TIM_GetPWMChannelConfig()` contract
+### `TIM_GetPWMConfig()` contract

 The getter verifies that the selected channel has the complete admitted PWM
 shape:

 - `CCxS` selects output compare.
 - `OCxM` selects PWM mode 1 or PWM mode 2.
-- `OCxPE` is enabled.
+- `OCxPE` is a decodable disabled or enabled selector.
-- `OCxFE` and `OCxCE` are disabled.
+- `OCxFE` is a decodable disabled or enabled selector.
+- `OCxCE` is disabled because clear-input behavior remains outside PWM scope.
 - Polarity is decodable.

-Both output pointers are required.
-The function decodes into local variables and writes `pChannelMode` and `pChannelPolarity` only after the complete operation succeeds.
+All four output pointers are required.
+The function decodes into local variables and writes `pChannelMode`, `pChannelPolarity`, `pOutputComparePreload`, and `pOutputCompareFast` only after the complete operation succeeds.
 Caller output storage remains unchanged on failure.

-### `TIM_SetPWMChannelDutyCycle()` contract
+### `TIM_SetPWMDuty()` contract

 The setter accepts one configured PWM channel and a duty value in `0..1000`.
 It never changes PWM mode, polarity, PSC, ARR, GPIO state, channel